-Northern Ireland leaders race against time
+Northern Ireland: Power-sharing talks extended

 What are the sticking points?

-The two sides are at loggerheads over a number of issues ranging from Brexit, the legacy of the Northern Ireland conflict, the Irish language and same-sex marriage.
+The two sides are at loggerheads over a number of issues ranging from Brexit, the legacy of the Northern Ireland conflict and the Irish language.

-Sinn Féin had originally said it would not accept any deal in which Foster returned as First Minister -- that stance appears to have softened.
+Sinn Féin originally said it would not accept any deal under which Foster returned as First Minister -- though that stance appears to have softened.

 But Sinn Féin wants to see movement from the DUP on a number of areas including same-sex marriage, which is legal in the rest of Britain and the Republic of Ireland.

 The DUP, which opposes same-sex marriage and has an anti-abortion stance, is unlikely to budge.

-It is also resisting calls from Sinn Féin to introduce a measure giving the Irish language the same status as English, while agreement over how to deal with the legacy of the conflict remains elusive.
+It is also resisting calls from Sinn Féin to introduce a measure giving the Irish language the same status as English, while agreement over how to deal with the legacy of the Northern Ireland conflict remains elusive.

 There are also differences over Brexit, with the DUP in favor of leaving the European Union, though it is against a hard border with the Republic of Ireland, which could hamper trade and harm peace in the region.

-While Sinn Féin wants Northern Ireland to be granted special status with the EU, the DUP does not want anything that will distinguish itself from the rest of Britain when it comes to a relationship with Brussels.
+While Sinn Féin wants Northern Ireland to be granted special status with the EU, the DUP does not want anything to distinguish the region from the rest of Britain when it comes to ties with Brussels.

 What happens if there is no deal?

-If the parties fail to come to an agreement then it will be up to Brokenshire, the Northern Ireland Secretary, to decide whether to reimpose direct rule or extend the deadline further.
+If the parties fail to come to an agreement by Monday's deadline, it will be up to James Brokenshire, the Northern Ireland Secretary, to decide whether to reimpose direct rule or extend the deadline further.

-That would mean London-appointed Conservative ministers would run the devolved departments and decide how to spend the £1 billion the DUP secured from its deal with British Prime Minister May.
+Direct rule would mean London-appointed Conservative ministers would run the region's devolved departments and decide how to spend the £1 billion the DUP has secured under its deal with PM May.

 Another option that could be introduced would be allowing local civil servants to take charge of the departments until a fresh round of negotiations can take place.

-There is also the prospect of yet another Assembly election if Brokenshire sees fit.
+There is also the prospect of yet another Assembly election, if Brokenshire sees fit.

-All eyes are now on Stormont with the parties attempting to find a way to avoid direct rule.
-But those inside the talks have yet to offer much in the way of encouragement.
+All eyes are now back on Stormont, but those inside the talks have yet to offer much in the way of encouragement.

-Sinn Féin party chair Declan Kearney has criticized the DUP for failing to move on any of the "substantive issues."

-"They haven't moved on any of the fundamental rights and equality issues that require to be embraced," he told reporters Thursday.